 For more information on the town of Menlo, please visit their website.

 The city of Casey was founded in 1868 and was named after the Irish foreman Patrick Casey who had made camp in the area and was in charge of the railroad construction work for the new Chicago, Rock Island and Pacific Railroad.
 The author Thomas W. Duncan was born and raised here and was most famous for his “Gus the Great” novel published in 1947 which was later made into a movie.

 Quilts, memorabilia and family collections are on display in this former Catholic Church.
 Catch a glimpse of what life was like in this small agricultural community.

-A few antique stores still await you along Casey’s charming brick main street.
+A new city hall and refreshed buildings and businesses await you along Casey’s charming brick main street.
 On the west side of the road, check out the Veteran’s Memorial Park built by a Casey youth group that features patriotic murals from Ray “Bubba” Sorensen.

 Wagon Trail Ruts

 Take McPherson Street north of town to the T intersection and take in the scenic view of a wagon trail long abandoned that runs along the fence line north towards the county seat town of Guthrie Center.